We are a nonprofit based

-We are a St. Paul, MN nonprofit training service dogs for veterans and first responders.
+in St. Paul, MN, founded in 2012, dedicated to a critical mission: training life-saving service dogs for veterans and first responders.

 Service dogs in training practicing down